KScott6/SCINet_walkthroughs/genome_assembly/README_pacbio.md

 ---

-## Screening and cleaning genomes for contaminants with NCBI FCS
+## Step 5: Screening and cleaning genomes for contaminants with NCBI FCS

 After assembly and quality assessment, genomes can be screened for contamination using the NCBI Foreign Contamination Screen (FCS-GX).
 This software is automatically run on any genome you try to submit to NCBI, so doing this yourself will save a bit of time and effort.